ruigato/geoMusica/README.md

 IAC driver in Audio MIDI Setup https://help.ableton.com/hc/en-us/articles/209774225-How-to-setup-a-virtual-MIDI-bus

-6. If you are an Ableton user (which I strongly recommend for sequencing and composition), you should install TDAbleton from the TDABLETON preferences pane, Utilities page.
+5. If you are an Ableton user (which I strongly recommend for sequencing and composition), you should install TDAbleton by clicking on TDAbleton Setup under Main Menu > Settings > Preferences.

-7. If you don't have easy access to sound generation modules, go to https://dotpiano.com/ and enjoy your GeoMusica in a nice webSynth Piano!
+6. If you don't have easy access to sound generation modules, go to https://dotpiano.com/ and enjoy your GeoMusica in a nice webSynth Piano!

 ///////////////////////////////////////////////